7 Red Flags When Choosing a Korean Surgery Clinic

 Korean law (Medical Service Act, Article 24) requires surgeons to disclose the name of the operating surgeon as part of informed consent.
 Breach is a fineable offense.

-A clinic that won't name the operating surgeon is creating the conditions for ghost surgery — where a different doctor performs part or all of your procedure while you're under anesthesia.
+Why this matters so much: A clinic that will not name the operating surgeon is creating the conditions for ghost surgery, where a different doctor performs part or all of your procedure while you are under anesthesia.
 This is the single most documented safety concern in Korean cosmetic surgery.
+For a full breakdown, see our guide to ghost surgery in Korea.

 2. Ghost Surgery Risk Indicators

 The risk is not random.
-It concentrates in specific clinic patterns:
+It concentrates in specific clinic patterns.

 | Higher Risk | Lower Risk |